Funding for the doctorate

 In addition, the YERUN network, of which the University of Bremen is a member, annually grants Research Mobility Awards for research stays at other YERUN universities.
 The deadline is opened each fall.
 Last but not least, the DAAD scholarship database contains funding opportunities for research stays.

-Doctoral candidates can apply for funds for activities that add discernible value to the PhD via the funding line 01 Impulse Grants for Research Projects of the Central Research Development Fund.
+Doctoral candidates can apply for support of activities that clearly contribute an added value to their doctoral researchvia the funding line 01 Impulse Grants for Research Projects of the Central Research Development Fund.
 Such activities include, but are not restricted to, participation in summer schools, stays at renowned institutions, additional experiments, interdisciplinary projects, and cooperation with international partners.

 It is possible to finance (research) internships abroad via the Erasmus+ research internships program.
 Applications are possible at any time and funding can be granted multiple times.
 Stays at Erasmus partner universities of up to 12 months are eligible for funding.
 Information is offered by the Erasmus representatives of your department.
 It may also be possible for your department to enter into a new Erasmus+ contract with the desired host institution for the purpose of the internship.